-- B. All ParaCheer Unified National Teams must be comprised of a minimum 25% or more ParaCheer Athletes per team. - Clarification: ParaCheer Athlete qualification is subject to respective general rules and quidelines, as well as National Federation confirmation and/or medical documentation, as requested (Please see the ParaCheer General Rules at 2.3. for more information). - Wheelchair users when basing stunts and pyramids must have all wheels in contact with the performance surface during the skill with an added and appropriate anti-tip attachment for safety. - Clarification: An appropriate wheelchair anti-tip attachment must be in contact with the chair and the performance surface as an additional point of contact to the performance surface while both wheels of the wheelchair are also in contact with the performance surface. - D. Wheelchair users when topping stunts and pyramids in the wheelchair (or similar apparatus) must use a seatbelt. - All athletes spotting, catching and/or cradling a skill must have mobility through their lower body (with or without use of mobility equipment) to absorb the impact of the skill, as well as with a dequate lateral speed to spot, catch and/or cradle the skill. - All athletes spotting, catching and/or cradling a skill must have at minimum 1 arm extended beyond the elbow to adequately assist with the skill. - Release moves and dismounts may be caught by individuals who were not the original base(s) if the main base(s) are not capable of catching and/or cradling the skill. - Mobility devices (i.e. wheelchairs, crutches, etc.) may be used to aid the top person in loading into a stunt and/or pyramid. - Example: A top person may step upon any portion of a wheelchair, mobile device, and/or upon a base supporting a crutch to load into a skill. - All mobility equipment, prosthesis, and braces are considered part of the athlete unless they are removed, in which case they are considered legal props, until replaced on or returned to the athlete. - Basket tosses are not allowed.
+- A. All general rules and guidelines, as well as routine requirements apply. - B. All ParaCheer Unified National Teams must be comprised of a minimum 25% or more ParaCheer Athletes per team - Clarification: ParaCheer Athlete qualification is subject to respective general rules and guidelines, as well as National Federation confirmation and/or medical documentation, as requested (Please see the ParaCheer General Rules at 2.3. for more information). - C. Wheelchair users when basing stunts and pyramids must have all wheels in contact with the performance surface during the skill with an added and appropriate anti-tip attachment for safety. - Clarification: An appropriate wheelchair anti-tip attachment must be in contact with the chair and the performance surface as an additional point of contact to the performance surface while both wheels of the wheelchair are also in contact with the performance surface. - D. Wheelchair users when topping stunts and pyramids in the wheelchair (or similar apparatus) must use a seatbelt. - E. All athletes spotting, catching and/or cradling a skill must have mobility through their lower body (with or without use of mobility equipment) to absorb the impact of the skill, as well as with adequate lateral speed to spot, catch and/or cradle the skill. - F. All athletes spotting, catching and/or cradling a skill must have at minimum 1 arm extended beyond the elbow to adequately assist with the skill. - G. Release moves and dismounts may be caught by individuals who were not the original base(s) if the main base(s) are not capable of catching and/or cradling the skill. - H. Mobility devices (i.e. wheelchairs, crutches, etc.) may be used to aid the top person in loading into a stunt and/or pyramid. - Example: A top person may step upon any portion of a wheelchair, mobile device, and/or upon a base supporting a crutch to load into a skill. - I. All mobility equipment, prosthesis, and braces are considered part of the athlete unless they are removed, in which case they are considered legal props, until replaced on or returned to the athlete. - J. Basket tosses are not allowed.